-The emitting (TX) and receiving (RX) units must be installed with the relevant sensitive surfaces facing each other.
-The connectors must be positioned on the same side and the distance must be included within the operating range of the model used (see section 143).
+The active and passive units must be installed with the relevant sensitive surfaces facing each other and the distance must be included within the operating range of the model used (see section 13).

 The two units must be positioned the most aligned and parallel possible.
 The next step is the fine alignment, as shown in section 7 - "ALIGNMENT PROCEDURE".